Message from the Chair

 Students joining the Bioengineering department will have unique opportunities in the classroom, research labs, and experiential learning.

-Our research into the fundamentals of cell and tissue engineering, biomedical imaging and signal processing, biomechanics and biocomputing is providing a foundation on which a vibrant bioengineering community is developing; a community that spans the entire University.
-With over 60 tenured/tenure track and affiliated faculty, the Bioengineering department offers research that encompasses the entire breadth of biological and biomedical engineering.
+Our research into the fundamentals of cell and tissue engineering, biomedical imaging and signal processing, biomechanics, and computational and systems biology is providing a foundation on which a vibrant bioengineering community is developing; a community that spans the entire University.
+With 37 full time faculty as well as affiliated faculty from across the college and university, the Bioengineering department offers research that encompasses the entire breadth of biological and biomedical engineering.

 Our co-op program is working with companies across the sector to provide bioengineering students with the broad range of opportunities within the Boston biotech industry and beyond.
 Through the co-op program, we identity opportunities that make it possible for our students to work in areas that most excite them.